 For most, removal of seborrheic keratosis is for cosmetic reasons only.
 In these circumstances, insurance carriers are not likely to pay for their removal.
 Occasionally, the removal of these tumors is considered medically necessary due to irritation (i.e. tumors at the waistline or braline).
 Medicare has strict criteria defining what instances the removal of these keratosis would be considered “medically necessary” and therefore paid for by Medicare.

 These tumors can be frozen off using liquid nitrogen.
 This results in some discomfort during treatment and occasionally throbbing after treatment.
 After treatment a blister may form.
-Within several weeks, the keratosis usually falls off.
-Occasionally a white or discoloration may result that can be permanent.
+Within several weeks (up to 5), the keratosis usually falls off.
+Occasionally a white or pink discoloration may result that can be permanent.
 Occasionally more than one treatment is needed.

 These tumors can be scraped off.
 This leaves a raw area that may take days or weeks to heal and requires the application of an antibiotic ointment daily until completely healed over.
 A slight discoloration may result that can be permanent.
 Rarely, a second treatment is needed.